 Information for Dietetic Interns

-UPDATED: AUGUST 13, 2020
+UPDATED: AUGUST 20, 2021

 Dietetic Interns on a placement have a responsibility to keep themselves, others around them, and our communities safe.
-In relation to the pandemic, this means reporting if they experience any SYMPTOMS of COVID-19 or if they are EXPOSED a person with COVID-19 (presumed or confirmed) within or outside the clinical environment.
+In relation to the pandemic, this means reporting if they experience any SYMPTOMS of COVID-19 or if they are EXPOSED to a person with COVID-19 (presumed or confirmed) within or outside the clinical environment.
 If you have COVID-19 symptoms or have been exposed to someone who is presumptive or positive for COVID-19 it is important that you stay home and seek advice immediately.
 The below flow chart outlines the specific steps any learner should take when they experience symptoms or when an exposure has occurred.

 NOSM Staff & Campus Access